As an Amazon Associate and eBay Partner I earn from qualifying purchases. This post may contain affiliate links to products I recommend.

 • Handbrake needs adjusting

-• Gear shift lever bush worn (difficult to select gear at times)
+• The gear shift lever bush is worn (difficult to select a gear at times)

-If the 3rd row rear seats have been permanently removed it must be approved by an approved person and a modification plate must be fitted for the reduction in seating capacity.
+If the 3rd-row rear seats have been permanently removed, it must be approved by an ‘Approved Person,’ and a modification plate must be fitted to reflect the reduction in seating capacity.
+You can see a reference to what a modification plate looks like in my recent Acacia Ridge inspection report, where I explain why these plates are critical for QLD roadworthiness.

 At the time of a Safety Certificate inspection, the vehicle must be returned to the manufacturer’s original seating configuration or have a modification plate fitted for the seating configuration as presented.

-In the comprehensive vehicle inspection report the buyer received noted, that this NW Mitsubishi Pajero has been used for its intended purpose but has no off-road modifications.
-It does however require further investigation and repairs in areas.
-However, the good news is there were no repairs to the body or paint and no real impact damage to the underbody.
-Also, the rust and corrosion are surfaces only.
+The comprehensive vehicle inspection report the buyer received noted that this NW Mitsubishi Pajero has been used for its intended purpose but has no off-road modifications.
+It does, however, require further investigation and repairs in certain areas.
+However, the good news is that there were no repairs to the body or paint and no real impact damage to the underbody.
+Also, the rust and corrosion are surface only.
 However, I would suggest cleaning and applying underbody sealant to protect in future.

 To sum up, it’s worth putting money back into it.
-The mechanical issues that are common (but not with these low kilometres) due to the nature of the vehicle and its towing capacity can be fixed at a cost.
-Book a pre purchase vehicle inspection today.
+The common mechanical issues (but not with these low kilometres) due to the nature of the vehicle and its towing capacity can be fixed at a cost.